hivedb/docs/custom-objects/generate_adapter.md

 }
 ```

 You can also provide default value for enum types by setting `defaultValue` to `true`.
-If you have not set default value for enum types the first value will be used as default value instead.
+If you have not set default value for enum types, the first value will be used as default value.

 ```dart
 @HiveType(typeId: 2)